ajh1143/Decision_Tree_Classifier/README.md

 <img src="https://github.com/ajh1143/ajh1143.github.io/blob/master/Images/DTC/Decision_tree_anatomy.jpg" class="inline"/><br>
 `Source: Machine Learning 10601 Recitation 8 Oct 21, 2009 Oznur Tastan`

 A decision tree, allows us to run a series of **if/elif/else** tests/questions on a data point, record, or observation with many attributes to be tested.
 Each node of this tree, would represent some condition of an attribute to test, and the edges/links are the results of this test constrained to some kind of binary decision.
+An observation travels through each stage, being assayed and partitioned, to reach a leaf node.
+The leaf contains the final proposed classification.

-For example, if we had a dataset with rich features about a human, we could ask many questions about that person and their behavior based on gender, weight, height, activities etc.
+For example, if we had a dataset with rich features about a human, we could ask many questions about that person and their behavior based on gender(M/F/O), weight(Above/Below a value), height(Above/Below a value), activities(Sets of choices) to make a prediction.

 ## Classification Plot - Simple
 <img src="https://github.com/ajh1143/ajh1143.github.io/blob/master/Images/DTC/Boundary.jpg" class="inline"/><br>